NiloyRicky/extensionWebToSheetLoggerNiloyq933/README.md

 ## Progress
 - Day 1: Set up manifest.json, popup UI, and content script.
-- Day 2: Implemented text selection detection and floating save button.
+-- Day 2: Implemented text selection detection and floating save button.
 Logged selected text  to console.**
-- - Day 3: Collected metadata (title, URL, timestamp) along with selected text.
+- -- Day 3: Collected metadata (title, URL, timestamp) along with selected text.
 Displayed all in a styled popup with "Confirm Save" button.
+- - - -Day 4: Collected metadata (title, URL, timestamp) along with selected text.
+Store all the data in the google sheet.
 ## Notes
 This is a Chrome extension and runs locally within the browser.
 No server or hosting is required at this stage.